Skip to content

 Population Genomic Screening – Exploring its Complexities

-To be held on Thursday 23rd October 2025 at the Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG
+This event was held on Thursday 23rd October 2025 at the Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG

 Genomic Screening is becoming widely used, and in the UK, the genomes of all 500k participants in UK Biobank have been sequenced.
 The UK also recently started two new initiatives; the ‘Generation Study’ to sequence the genomes of 100k babies, and ‘Our Future Health’ that aims to recruit and collect health data and blood samples on up to 5 million adults, with eventual ‘feedback information about disease risks’.